Sahithi142/CSM/musicgen_project/Readme.md

 - Python
 - Django
 - Numpy
-- Soundfile (It is included in folder for testing)
+- Soundfile (It is included in the folder for testing)
 - Pydub
 - Matplotlib
 - FFmpeg